 2) Make the service meaningful to the people you want to attract.
 Whether it’s a Sunday sermon or a Solstice ritual, too much religious worship is focused on making the leaders look good.
 It’s not about how smart or how spiritual you are, it’s about creating conditions that allow the worshippers to have a religious experience of their own – however your tradition defines “religious experience.”

-4) Let people know they’re important.
+3) “Teach the people how to be hospitable.”
+How many times have you visited a church or circle and all the people were standing around talking to each other?
+I know you haven’t seen each other in a week or a season, but there are new people who need to be made to feel welcome.
+Get out of your comfort zone, walk over and introduce yourself.4) Let people know they’re important.
 This minister sends text messages to folks when they aren’t at church; not to scold them, but to say “hey, we missed you.”
 There’s a difference between being pushy and showing concern – you can do the latter without the former.

 5) Have a vision and articulate it.
 This minister says “Every Sunday I preached about what I wanted to see in the church.”
 People will follow a leader IF that leader shows them a way to a better future.
 Just saying how bad things are isn’t enough – you have to show people how to make them better.